HackerN64/F3DEX3/README.md

 - `G_MV_MATRIX`, `G_MW_MATRIX`, and `G_MW_FORCEMTX` have been removed, and
   `SPForceMatrix` has been converted into a no-op.
 This is because there is no MVP matrix in F3DEX3.
+- `G_MV_POINT` has been removed.
+This was not used in any command; it would have likely been used for debugging to copy vertices from DMEM to examine them.
+  This does not affect `SPModifyVertex`, which is still supported, though this is moved to Overlay 4 (see below) so it will be slower than in F3DEX2.
+- `G_MW_PERSPNORM` has been removed. `SPPerspNormalize` is still supported but is encoded differently, no longer using this define.
 - `G_MVO_LOOKATX` and `G_MVO_LOOKATY` have been removed, and `SPLookAtX` and `SPLookAtY` are deprecated. `SPLookAtX` has been changed to set both directions and `SPLookAtY` has been converted to a no-op.
 To set the lookat